14 Nov, 0830 hrs, depart Two Way Fish

 So no shrimp from Lang’s, but found the "Riverside Rest" down the

 block.
-Its not the one in Bedford NS.
+Its not the one in

 I did have my fried shrimp, and Scott had his blackened shrimp